 This award-winning website is about scientific research into how the mind works.
 The studies I cover have been published in reputable academic journals in many different areas of psychology.

 To give you a flavour there is a series on the top 10 social psychology studies, the 7 sins of memory and the psychology of money.
 There are more links to articles arranged by psychological themes.
 Individual popular articles are listed in the right-hand column.

 Find out how to follow PsyBlog right here.

-Psychologist Dr. Jeremy Dean is the founder and author of the popular website ‘PsyBlog’, with over 69,000 email and RSS subscribers and upwards of 1 million monthly hits from 700,000 unique visitors.
+Psychologist Dr. Jeremy Dean is the founder and author of the popular website ‘PsyBlog’.

 The site analyses–with wit, clarity, and erudition–psychological studies that are relevant to everyday life.
 Topics have included how memory works, self-control, methods for boosting creativity and the psychology of work.

 Dean launched PsyBlog in 2004, when he noticed a dearth of smart, readable news for those who like psychological insights backed up by science.
 Read the world over, the site has been featured in the following media outlets: BBC News, The New York Times (‘Health Around the Web’), The Los Angeles Times, Wired, NPR, The Guardian, and The London Times.

 Dean’s first degree was in law but after a career in the Internet industry he began studying psychology.
 He has now racked up three higher degrees in psychology, his latest being a doctorate from University College London.

 Although PsyBlog is solely authored by me, there are some partners I’d like to mention:

 This blog runs on a wonderful Open Source, free-to-use blogging platform called WordPress.
 Should you be in the market for such a thing, I thoroughly recommend it.
 I have customised the website by using the Thesis Theme, which as they say themselves, “Makes your website load faster, rank higher and looker better“.